-Prerequisites: Advanced knowledge of Spanish in the areas of reading and writing 3 hours lecture weekly novel, short story, essay, poetry.
+Prerequisites: Advanced knowledge of Spanish in the areas of reading and writing 3 hours lecture weekly

+One semester survey of Hispanic American literature: novel, short story, essay, poetry.
 Works studied will be by representative Hispanic American writers.
 Reading, inclass discussions, and written assignments are part of the course, taught in Spanish.
-(2) Transfer credit: UC.
-CSU
+(2) Transfer credit: UC, CSU